-Experience horseback riding and scenic beauty in the breathtaking, pristine Gila National Forest!
-Ride through tall ponderosa forests, up on mountaintops and down into deep canyons with sheer cliffs and crystal clear streams.
-From atop your well-trained horse, spot abundant wildlife including elk, mule deer and javelina.
+Horseback riding here in the breathtaking 3.3 million acre Gila National Forest takes you through open meadows, tall ponderosa forests, up on mountaintops where the views go on forever and down into deep canyons with sheer cliffs and crystal clear streams.
+From atop your well-trained horse, spot abundant wildlife including elk, mule deer, and javelina.

-This is the land Geronimo grew up in.
-Swim in the East Fork of the Gila River near where he was born!
+This where Geronimo grew up.
+Swim near the headwaters of the Gila River where he was born!
 Visit 1,000 year old cliff dwellings and pit houses dating back to the Mimbres people!
 Search for pottery shards and view pictographs still remaining from these ancient people.

 Our main focus is on trail riding: seeing the beautiful scenery from horseback, and making this a special vacation for you.
-Other activities our guests enjoy are campfires at night (sometimes with s’mores and sing-a-longs!), fantastic stargazing, unguided hiking, indoor and outdoor games, roping lessons, photography, swimming in the creek, or just reading a good book on one of our bench swings.
+Other activities that our guests enjoy are campfires at night (sometimes with s’mores and sing-a-longs!), fantastic stargazing, unguided hiking, photography, swimming in the creek, or just reading a good book on one of our bench swings.

 Enjoy warm hospitality, delicious food and peace and quiet at our small, remote ranch!